openfun/kubic/README.md

 Beware, the secret **must** be created in the `argocd` namespace.

-4. Finally, reference the vault credentials secret in the JSON file :
+4. Finally, reference the vault credentials secret in the JSON file:

 ```json
 {